 Hping is a TCP/IP packet generator and analyzer that is available for free.
 It can do more than just issue a simple ICMP echo request, which is what ping is normally used for.
 Hping can be used to deliver massive amounts of TCP traffic to a target while spoofing the source IP address to make it appear random or even come from a user-defined source.

 The updates are very critical to the health of your network.
 Ensure that each of your programs, from anti-virus to Linux distributions, is constantly updated.
-When a new version of software is released, it usually contains patches to address security flaws It can take quite a long time to manually install updates.
-Use fully automated OS updates for as many applications as possible.
+When a new version of the software is released, it usually contains patches to address security flaws It can take quite a long time to manually install updates.
+Usefully automated OS updates for as many applications as possible.

 Controlling access is an important part of security.
 Due to a lack of network access, your information assets are vulnerable to unauthorized access.
 To increase security measures, use a rigorous passcode lock.
-Use a combination of upper or lowercase symbols, digits, asterisks and hyphens.
+Use a combination of upper or lowercase symbols, digits, asterisks, and hyphens.
 Develop a routine to change all default credentials as well.
-As an end of the process, create a good access control mechanism.
+At an end of the process, create a good access control mechanism.

 You can secure your network secure by standardizing technology.
 Make sure that clients can't install applications on the machine unless they have authorization.
 A big security risk is not verifying what server is running on your system.
 Ensure that all computers are using the same software.
 Modifications are also made easier as a consequence of standardization.

 Securium Solutions is a top training provider with a reasonable price tag.
 We encourage you to join us on an exciting trip with industry professionals to learn more about the Certified Ethical Hacker course.
 Courses can be taken as live instructor-led sessions or as self-paced courses, allowing you to finish your training journey whenever it is convenient for you.